 Are large tiles harder to install?
 Overall yes.
-They’re heavier.
-Harder to install alone.
-And, harder to line up alone.
+Bigger LFT tiles are heavier.
+And, harder to install alone.

 Here’s what you need to know before you buy.

 Some websites right now will tell you that large tiles are actually easier to install.
 They aren’t technically wrong.
 They’re just outdated.